lxjv/concorde/src/posts/yearend-2023.md

 This is a bit shorter than I was hoping for, but I just want to get it out so I can start working on other things again XD

 See you all soon. -- LA

----

-### Footnotes

-- [1] Well if you don't count the few update posts, that I've taken down for being inaccurate.
-- [2] Everything apart from email... cause [ain't nobody got time for that](https://www.youtube.com/watch?v=6gLMSf4afzo).